lbs1022/gen711-811/labs/lab2.md

 1. Open up vscode and click the 'building blocks' icon on the left hand side of vscode
 2. In the upper left search bar, type 'Remote SSH'
 3. Click 'install'
 4. Open the vscode 'command pallete' by pressing 'CMD + Shift + P'.
 A little bar at the top of the screen should pop up.
 Begin to type 'Remote-SSH: Add New SSH Host...'.
 Before you get too far, you should see it pop-up.
 Click it.
+If you are asked what the host operating system is, click **LINUX**
 5. **Enter your username and password when prompted.** The username is the students id.
 Username
 Example: jtm1171@ron.sr.unh.edu